atiyeh2016/Speech-Recognition/README.md

 # Speech-Recognition
 The aim is to implement the speech recognition task with an end-to-end model using the Voxforge dataset.
 This is done by the transformer nertwrok.
 In these networks, the recurrence layers are removed and feedforward layers and an attention model are used.

-First, the data is preproceed using the spectrogram.
+The data is preproceed using the spectrogram.

 The implemented transformer network modules are as follow:
   &emsp;❖ Input Embedding
   &emsp;❖ Positional Encoding